Partnering with the Earth Day Festival

 Unclaimed clothing will be donated or reserved for future clothing swap events.

-Open to all area artists, designers, college art students and high school art students in their junior and senior year.
+The runway trash fashion and accessories show is open to all area artists, designers, college art students and high school art students in their junior and senior year.
+Work should include no less than eighty percent (80%) recyclable trash, found objects, and discarded fabric material.